raspberrypilearning/sorting-hat-lesson/lesson-1/lesson.md

 # Lesson 1 - Sorting hat

-In this lesson, students will create a Raspberry Pi-powered Harry Potter-style sorting hat.
-Students will also learn how to connect a physical button to the Pibrella and program it to control the sorting hat.
+In this lesson, students will create a Raspberry Pi-powered Harry Potter-style Sorting Hat.
+Students will also learn how to connect a physical button to the Pibrella and program it to control the Sorting Hat.

 ## Learning objectives